jgm/lunamark/README.markdown

 # Authors

 Most of the library is written by John MacFarlane.
 Hans Hagen made some major performance improvements.
-Khaled Hosny added a ConTeXt writer.
+Khaled Hosny added the original ConTeXt writer.

 The `htmlparser` module is (c) 2009 by Christopher E. Moore, MIT licensed.
 It has been modified slightly by John MacFarlane.